JustScrub/aws_lambda_zabbix_mon/README.md

             - special statistics for metrics must be defined manually in `metric-stream.yaml` template (below)
         - each of these (config files / parameter JSON file) can be skipped by pressing CTRL+C and the files won't be created
         - also creates metric mapping (AWS Lambda metric + statistic -> Zabbix items) for `basic_handler` based on `MetricConfigs`
+        - finally copies `metrics_def.py` to `scripts` directory for the `zapi` module to be able to create initialize Zabbix

  - AWS special config:
     - zblamb-sam/